List of Major League Baseball career hit batsmen leaders

 Gus Weyhing, the all-time leader in career hit batsmen.

 In baseball, hit by pitch (HBP) is a situation in which a batter or his clothing or equipment (other than his bat) is struck directly by a pitch from the pitcher; the batter is called a hit batsman (HB).
 A hit batsman is awarded first base, provided that (in the plate umpire's judgment) he made an honest effort to avoid the pitch, although failure to do so is rarely called by an umpire.
 Being hit by a pitch is often caused by a batter standing too close to, or "crowding", home plate.

 This is a list of the top 100 Major League Baseball pitchers who have the most hit batsmen of all time.

-Gus Weyhing (277) holds the dubious record for most hit batsmen in a career.
+Gus Weyhing (277) holds the record for most hit batsmen in a career.
 Chick Fraser (219), Pink Hawley (210), Walter Johnson (205), and Charlie Morton (200) are the only other pitchers to hit 200 or more batters in their careers.

-As of September 19, 2025, the active leader and 5th all-time is Charlie Morton with 200 hit batsmen.
+As of September 23, 2026, the active leader and 25th all-time is Chris Sale with 145 hit batsmen.